loperntu/ladsbook/solution.md

 Probability Distribution
 1. Randomly generate more than 100 data points for the normal distribution with μ=0 and σ=1: rnorm(n=100)

-  1. How many data points are less than 0, 1, 2, 3, and the corresponding percentages?
+  1. How many data points are less than 0, 1, 2, and 3?
+And the corresponding percentages?
   2. Produces quantiles corresponding to the given probabilities of 50%, 84%, 97.5%, and 99.85%
   3. Calculate the mean for all data points.